lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Time Complexity: $\mathcal{O}(n)$, Space Complexity: $\mathcal{O}(1)$

-The maximum subarray sum problem is the task of finding a contiguous subarray with the largest sum within a given one-dimensional array
-$A[1...n]$ of numbers.
+The maximum subarray sum problem is the task of finding a contiguous subarray with the largest running sum within a given one-dimensional array $A[1...n]$ of numbers.

 This problem can be solved using several different techniques, including brute force, divide and conquer, dynamic programming, and reduction to shortest paths.
 Kadane's algorithm can be viewed as a trivial example of dynamic programming which will be visited in more detail later, and makes use of in-place **prefix sums**.
-For each number in a sequence, its corresponding prefix sum, also known as cumulative sum, is the sum of all previous numbers in the sequence plus the number itself.
+For each number in a sequence, its corresponding prefix sum, also known as a cumulative sum, is the sum of all previous numbers in the sequence plus the number itself.

-1. Use the input array of nums to store the candidate subarrays sum (i.e. the greatest contiguous sum so far).
+1. Use the input array of numbers to store the candidate subarrays sum (i.e. the greatest contiguous sum so far).

 2. Ignore cumulative negatives, as they don't contribute positively to